5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

    * **Identity-Powered Wallet Infrastructure:**

      JustaName is building towards a future where businesses can issue ENS-powered identities that effortlessly function as self-custodial wallets.
 Initially, these identities will be issued offchain, allowing businesses immediate scalability and frictionless onboarding.
 Upon the launch of ENSv2 on Namechain, the focus will progressively shift toward fully decentralized, onchain issuance.
 Businesses will simply issue names, preconfigured with addresses across selected chains, transforming onboarding into an intuitive, identity-first experience.
 Users will interact intuitively with their digital identity, free from the complexities of managing wallets or keys.
 By integrating this process with our verification systems, we’re creating a holistic identity layer that simplifies adoption while preserving the core benefits of self-custody and user control.

-   Components: The system integrates **ENS** as the foundational identity layer, with **DFNS** serving as the Key Management System (KMS).
-On top of this, a **smart contract account** architecture enables advanced functionality such as \*\*\*\*batch transactions.
+     **Components**: The system integrates **ENS** as the foundational identity layer, with **DFNS** serving as the Key Management System (KMS).
+On top of this, a **smart contract account** architecture enables advanced functionality such as batch transactions.
 It leverages **EIP-7702** for delegated execution and **EIP-4337** for gas sponsorship, utilizing existing infrastructure.

      **Why is this valuable to ENS?**

      This approach positions JustaName to broadly appeal to any company worldwide by significantly lowering the barriers for adopting ENS technology.
 It allows businesses—even those without Web3 expertise—to issue and manage digital identities with minimal friction, thus making ENS accessible and relevant across traditional and emerging industries.
 Essentially, it opens the door for global, widespread distribution of ENS-based technology.
    * **Deep Data Analytics:** Deliver advanced insights for workspace owners by harnessing onchain data from ENS profiles, issued subnames, and verification records.
 Our analytics suite helps organizations understand engagement patterns and measure adoption across segments, transforming blockchain data into business intelligence.
 This data-driven approach supports strategic decision-making and enhances personalized engagement for companies while respecting user privacy.

      **Why is this valuable to ENS?**

      By providing organizations with measurable engagement patterns and adoption metrics derived from ENS profiles, analytics position ENS as a strategic asset rather than just a technical solution.
 This transforms ENS into essential infrastructure for businesses, deepens long-term organizational commitment, and accelerates ecosystem growth by demonstrating practical, real-world value and fostering network effects across diverse sectors.
 4. **Enterprise Onboarding:**

    * Actively onboard enterprises and notable Web3 brands for ENS integration.